Andrejkf/solution_advanced_lane_finding/report_template.md

 Something that the solution is failing in, is that *the slower the radius of curvature, the more probability to have lane lines out of the perspective transformation* resulting on missing lane lines.
 This can be observed on the third video *(harder challenge video)*.

-I also have noticed that for some images *noisy binary images* during the image preprocessing so further image preprocessing would end up with a more robust model to changes in brightness, temperature, fuzziness on lane lines.
+I also have noticed that for some images *noisy binary images* during the image preprocessing so further image preprocessing would end up with a more robust model to changes in brightness, temperature and fuzziness on lane lines.
 This can be observed on the seccond video *(challenge video)* where the lane lines stimation is lost while the car is being driven under the bridge.

 #### Possible improvements